jingyiliu/JointCode.Shuttle/README.md

 # JointCode.Shuttle
 JointCode.Shuttle is a fast, flexible and easy-to-use service framework for inter-AppDomain communication.
 It's a replacement for MarshalByrefObject which is provided by the runtime libraries.
-Functionalities including:
+Functionalities including:<br>

 1. Service (interface) oriented.
 2. Access any AppDomain service from an AppDomain.